dakshvanshaj/flights-price-prediction-mlops/docs/API/api_reference.md

 1.  **Build the Docker Image**
     Navigate to the project root directory (where the `Dockerfile` is located) and run:
     ```bash
-    docker build -t prediction-server:latest -f prediction_server/Dockerfile .
+    docker build -t prediction-server:0.4 . -f src/prediction_server/Dockerfile
     ```

 2.  **Run the Docker Container**
     To run the container, you need to provide the DVC/AWS credentials as environment variables.
 It is highly recommended to use an `.env` file for this (refer to the [MLflow Integration and Deployment](MLOps/mlflow.md) documentation for details on creating `prediction_app.env`).

     ```bash
-    docker run --env-file ./src/prediction_server/prediction_app.env -p 8000:8000 prediction-server:0.2
+    docker run --env-file ./src/prediction_server/prediction_app.env -p 9000:8000 prediction-server:0.4
     ```

     -   `--env-file ./src/prediction_server/prediction_app.env`: Injects environment variables from the specified file into the container.
-    -   `-p 8000:8000`: Maps port 8000 of the host to port 8000 inside the container.
+    -   `-p 9000:8000`: Maps port 9000 of the host to port 8000 inside the container.

-    The API will then be accessible via `http://localhost:8000` (or the host's IP address).
+    The API will then be accessible via `http://localhost:9000` (or the host's IP address).